iadvize/documentation/README.md

+# This repo is now deprecated.
+Head over to https://github.com/iadvize/public-developers-documentation

 # :memo: Documentation

 This documentation is the technical documentation for iAdvize API and the Developer platform.
 This repository is used to store the source of [iAdvize Documentation](https://developers.iadvize.com/documentation).
 The iAdvize's Documentation is generated from the Documentation.md of this repository.